Garados007/DataLayout/README.md

 - automated test cases (I have tested the current stuff by hand)
 - modify query
 - automated querys created by unique attributes
+- sort of querys results
+- limit output of arrays (max result limit), limit can bound to input or env

 ## community support